 Find out about Brunel's new Physician Associate MSc.
-Come along to one of our Drop-in Evenings on Wednesday 19 October or Wednesday 9 November, 6.30pm-7.30pm and chat to the lecturers who deliver the programme.
+Come along to our Drop-in Evening on Wednesday 9 November, 6.30pm-7.30pm and chat to the lecturers who deliver the programme.
 Book your place here

 About the course

 This intensive and exciting new programme provides all the essential skills and knowledge necessary to become a Physician Associate in the UK.
 In addition, it provides the challenges of enhanced knowledge synthesis and research to produce academic clinicians equipped to lead and develop the profession.

 The Department of Health's Competence and Curriculum Framework for the Physician Assistant (now Physician Associate) defines the Physician Associate as: